4commerce-technologies-AG/midi-smtp-server/README.md

 ```

+## MidiSmtpServer::Smtpd Class documentation

+You will find a detailed description of class methods and parameters at [RubyDoc](http://www.rubydoc.info/gems/midi-smtp-server/MidiSmtpServer/Smtpd)

 ## New to version 2.x

 1. Modulelized
 2. Removed dependency to GServer
 3. Additional events to interact with
 4. Use logger to log several messages from severity :debug up to :fatal

+## New to version 2.1

+1. Authentication PLAIN, LOGIN
+2. Safe `join` will catch and rescue `Interrupt`

 ## From version 1.x to 2.x